secnyt/pluto-bot/Documentation/Snatch Documentation.md

 The `snatch` commands is a quick and easy way to get copypastas.

-Each server has its own snatchers, each with their own keywords.
+Each server has its own snatches, each with their own keywords.

 (<> signify mandatory parameters, [] signify optional parameters.)